 How to apply

-When applying for AECS funding for organic conversion and maintenance, there are two key steps you will need to follow:
+When applying for AECS funding for organic conversion, there are three key steps you will need to follow:

-If you chose to certify with Soil Association Certification, we offer discounted conversion fees to support you through your transition period.
-Find out more about the steps you can take to prepare your farm for organic conversion and the application process and fees.Why Certify with Us?
+If you choose to certify with Soil Association Certification, we offer discounted conversion fees to support you through your transition period.
+Find out more about the steps you can take to prepare your farm for organic conversion and the application process and fees.Why certify with us?